Songonge/Collaboration-Databricks/Databricks_Setup.md

 > It is important to always work in a secondary branch instead of the main branch.
 > This is where you can do all your testing before sending it to a third-party person who is responsible for deploying your work in the main branch.

+## Connecting Power BI to Databricks
+It is possible to connect Databricks to Power BI.
+Follow the steps below to connect.

+In Databricks:
+1. Log in to your Azure Portal.
+2. Launch your Databricks Workspace.
+3. Once your Databricks page opens, click on **Marketplace**.
+4. Type **Power BI** in the `Search for products bar`.
+5. Select Power BI Desktop.
+6. Click on the Connect button at the top right of your screen.
+This opens a side window.
+7. Click on `Download the connection file` and save it on your computer.
+8. Locate the file on your computer and open it.
+It will launch Power BI, and a small pop-up window will appear.

+In Power BI:
+1. Select `Azure Active Directory` and sign in.
+2. When you are done signing in, click on `Connect`.
+3. Now you are good to go.

+When these steps are completed, any dataset uploaded to Databricks will be accessible in Power BI.

+> [!IMPORTANT]
+> For the above steps to work, you should ensure you have a Power BI Desktop version installed on your computer.
+> You can also use Tableau if you do not have Power BI.
+Either one you select should be installed on your computer.